Rahmenordnung/toy_storie_shop/README.md

 -- __Charts in bootrap cards in differnt sizes__: This charts represent the data in easy to understand manner and makes easy to find connections between different variables from the dataset.
 Each chart is contained in a bootstrap card that improves the visibility and ads some extra info.
 The site contains the following types of graphs: bar charts, row charts, pie charts, and scatter plots.

+-- __Sections separators__ They are simple headers that group the charts below them to a comun theme.

 -- __Useful information__: Allows the user to understand better the charts, and to discover them in a better way, with more detail and attention. this is contained in __bootrap cards__

 -- __Toggle hide button__: Once one graph is fully viewed one can hide it or make it appear back so that it will visualize only the needed information.